WHAT YOU CAN DO

 Reduce energy use

-- Replace your conventional light bulbs with energy-efficient compact fluorescent bulbs.
+- Replace your conventional light bulbs with energy-efficient LED (light-emitting diode) bulbs.

 - Unplug “energy bandits” like cell phone chargers when not in use.